mspych/blog/content/blog/finance-part-one/index.md

 The additional
 Not only the script is parsing the payment due date but it would also attach the actual pdf file for referencing!

 At one point we had 20+ credit cards.
-Takes about 5mins to process statements for all of them.
+This workflow takes about 5mins to process all of them 💥